ox-it/talks.ox-js-widget/docs/source/web-managers/example-embed.rst

 The JavaScript file queries Oxford Talks and formats the results.

-1. Double check the url_stem - it should be set as follows
+1. Double check the url_stem - it should be set as follows (and should always be https)

 .. parsed-literal::

-   var url_stem = '|oxtalks-url|/api/events/search?';
+   var url_stem = '|oxtalks-url-ssl|/api/events/search?';

-2. This is where you can tweak the HTML of the output, by adjusting the *buildList* or *buildTable* functions.
+2. This is where you can tweak the HTML of the output, by adjusting the :code:`buildList` or :code:`buildTable` functions.

 Parameters
 ----------